thomas-worm/wow-j4ftools/readme.md

 # Just4Fun Raid Tools
-these are the tool Just4Fun (Classic:Razorfen) used for our EPGP-LootSystem
+these are the tool Just4Fun (Classic:Razorfen) used for our EPGP-LootSystem^^